-- In the morning, day after your bake, go ahead and package up the loaves. - When labeling your bags, the hands of the logo point to the opening of the bread bag.
+- The day after your bake, go ahead and package up the loaves. - When labeling your bags, the hands of the logo point to the opening of the bread bag.
 Place the base of the label 3 1/2" 4" from the bottom of the bag.
 This helps everything look beautiful at the food pantry. - No bare hand contact at this point.
-Using tongs to place the loaf in the bread bag. - Squeeze as much air as you can and then twist tie tightly at the base. - Set aside to take to your hub for donation Sunday - Or if a mid-week bake, package and place in your freezer for a future donation date.
+Use tongs to place the loaf in the bread bag. - Squeeze as much air as you can and then twist tie tightly at the base. - Set aside to take to your hub for donation Sunday - Or if a mid-week bake, package and place in your freezer for a future donation date.

-Coming Soon: Freezing Practices
+Coming Soon: Best Pracrtices for freezing